-It is my honour to submit the 2025/2026 budget in Council today for consideration and approval, the budget that I am presenting has gone through a rigorous process of deliberation, negotiation, prioritisation, public participation and careful consideration of the needs of the community and especially the impact that the financial decisions will have on the livelihood of our communities.
+It is my honour to table the 2025/2026 draft budget in Council today, the budget that I am tabling has gone through a rigorous process of deliberation, negotiation, prioritisation and careful consideration of the needs of the community and especially the impact that the financial decisions will have on the livelihood of our communities.

-The budget that I am presenting was drafted as an instrument of hope through which we aim to ensure that we address the basic service delivery needs of the communities that we serve and whereby we strive to enhance our service delivery offering to include all communities, and especially those that have been marginalised and neglected over a number of years in respect of access to basic services and dignity as enshrined in the constitution of the Republic of South Africa.
+The budget that I am tabling was drafted as an instrument of hope through which we aim to ensure that we address the basic service delivery needs of the communities that we serve and whereby we strive to enhance our service delivery offering to include all communities, and especially those that have been marginalised and neglected over a number of years in respect of access to basic services and dignity as enshrined in the constitution of the Republic of South Africa.

-The budget has a primary focus towards enhanced service delivery through addressing infrastructure backlogs and creating an environment for investment, that would ultimately lead to economic progression of the citizenry, something that the state has unfortunately dismally failed with over the last three decades.
+The tabled budget has a primary focus towards enhanced service delivery through addressing infrastructure backlogs and creating an environment for investment, that would ultimately lead to economic progression of the citizenry, something that the state has unfortunately dismally failed with over the last three decades.

-We have been fortunate in having experienced a period of just more than 300 days without loadshedding, yet our concerns were confirmed as electricity grid again buckled under pressure and load shedding once again returned to haunt us serving as a reminder of the unreliability of the electricity network and the risk that it poses to the economy and investor sentiment.
+We have been fortunate in having experienced a period of just more than 300 days without loadshedding, yet we remain concerned as the electricity grid continues to be under pressure and the likelihood of load shedding continue to haunt us.